io7lab/io7-platform-cloud/README.md

 The main purpose of developing this platform and the submodules is to take the essential concepts from the IBM Watson IOT and to come up with a minimum but all required features with which the students can learn and practice the Internet of Things.

 **It's been an one man shop development, so it is not a corporate quality and contents, but I hope it is good enough for teaching and learning.
-And I would welcome any suggestion, adoption, and possiblly collaboration and contribution.**
+And I would welcome any suggestion, adoption, and possibly collaboration and contribution.**

 *Archtecture and Usage will be further documented here soon.*